MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-third-party-installer.md

 ## Advanced Installer

 Caphyon provides a free, GUI-based, desktop app packaging tool that helps you to generate a Windows app package for your application with only a few clicks.
 It can use any installer; even ones that run in silent mode, and performs a validation check to determine whether the application is suitable for packaging.
-The Desktop App Converter also integrates with Hyper-V and [VMware](https://www.vmware.com/).
 This means that you can use your own virtual machines, without having to download a matching [Docker](https://docs.docker.com/) image that can be over 3GB in size.

 ![Advanced Installer logo](images/Advanced_Installer_Vertical_20.png)

 You can use [Advanced Installer](https://www.advancedinstaller.com/) to generate MSI and [Windows app packages](https://www.advancedinstaller.com/uwp-app-package.html) from existing projects.
-You can also use Advanced installer to import Windows app packages that you generate by using the Microsoft Desktop App Converter.
 Once imported, you can maintain them by using visual tools that are specifically designed for UWP apps.

 Advanced Installer also provides an extension for Visual Studio 2017 and 2015 that can use to [build and debug Desktop Bridge apps](https://www.advancedinstaller.com/debug-desktop-bridge-apps.html).